jeniyat/WNUT_2020_NER/Readme.md

 # WNUT 2020: Named Entity Extraction

 WNUT 2020 shared task is designed on the wet lab protocol data.
-Wet Lab protocols are bascially collection of  steps in performing a lab procedures.
+Wet Lab protocols are bascially a collection of steps from different lab procedures.
 They are noisy, dense, and domain-specific.
-Automatic or semi-automatic conversion of protocols into machine-readable format benefits biological research.
+Automatic or semi-automatic conversion of protocols into machine-readable format benefits medical and biological research.
 In this task, participants are invited for event recognition and relation extraction over these lab protocols.
-Note that these protocols are written by researchers and lab technicians worldwide, some of which may contain non-standard language or spelling errors.
+Note that these protocols are written by researchers and lab technicians from all over the world, some of which may contain non-standard language or spelling errors.

  All of the protocols were collected from [protocols.io](https://www.protocols.io/) using their public APIs.
 The full protocol-dump is also available as json format in their [github repository](https://github.com/protocolsio/protocols).
 For this shared task, we provide the annotation of 615 protocols.
 The brat styled annotated protocols can be visulalized in: http://bit.ly/WNUT2020.
 Below is a sample of the input data: